JerryZhangZZY/DnsRelay/README.md

 nslookup www.bupt.edu.cn 127.0.0.1
 ```

-The server should return both ipv4 and ipv6 addresses(ipv6 protocol enabled).
+The server should return both IPv4 and IPv6 addresses(ipv6 protocol enabled).

 ### Set as default

-Now you can set your local dns server as 127.0.0.1(ipv4) and ::1(ipv6).
+Now you can set your local DNS server as 127.0.0.1(ipv4) and ::1(ipv6).

 ### Log